johnconraddomingo/transit/README.md

 ### Executive Summary
 At the top of the visualization report, a curated selection of key metrics is prominently displayed to highlight the most relevant insights and trends that are of general interest to stakeholders.

+The executive summary includes:
+- Key adoption and productivity metrics
+- Overall productivity index
+- Experience widgets showing survey data from Excel files (Writing New Code, Refactoring Code, Writing Tests)

 Inside the ``ongoing/all.csv`` contains a configuration of the total number of employees used to build the Number of Active Users Donut chart
 ```
 a_all_users,5000
 ```
+The Experience widgets are generated using the latest available YYYY-MM.xlsx file on the `ongoing` folder.
+It extracts survey responses from columns I, J, and K showing distribution of responses:
+  - Column I: Experience with writing new code
+  - Column J: Experience with refactoring existing code
+  - Column K: Experience with writing tests

 ## Usage